 Enter email preference centers.
 An email preference center allows customers to choose email frequency and content topics that better suit their preferences OR completely unsubscribe.
-It is instrumental in limiting the number of opt-outs by letting customers segment themselves for you.
+It is instrumental in limiting the number of opt-outs by letting customers control their email experience and segment themselves for you.

 But how do you create a preference center that works and is actually used by your customers?
 Below are 5 best practices many of our clients have used to build next generation preference centers that keep their email subscribers happy.